KaveriMetri07/email-service-nodejs/README.md

 - Rate limiting to prevent abuse (maximum 5 emails per minute)
 - In-memory status tracking of all email send attempts

-The goal is to create a scalable, fault-tolerant microservice suitable for real-world backend communication needs.
+The goal is to simulate a **resilient and fault-tolerant email microservice**, suitable for real-world cloud deployment.

-3. FEATURES
+## 3. FEATURES

 ---